enji-io/enjicalc-docs/README.md

 * Symbols
 * Headings

-The Symbol represents the fundamental part of calculations inside Enjicalc.
+The Symbol represents the fundamental part of calculations inside Enji.io.
 You can compare it to a Cell in Microsoft Excel.
-While Excel only stores a formula inside a cell, Enjicalc uses a more sophisticated approach to work with engineering formulae.
-In Enjicalc's database, Symbol holds a formula itself, as well as crucial information related to it, including:
+While Excel only stores a formula inside a cell, Enji.io uses a more sophisticated approach to work with engineering formulae.
+In Enji.io's database, Symbol holds a formula itself, as well as crucial information related to it, including:

 * Description
 * Variable Name